 17th March 2020

-Female genital mutilation/cutting (FGM/C) is internationally recognized as a gross violation of human rights, a form of violence against women and girls, and a manifestation of gender inequality.
+Female genital mutilation/cutting (FGM/C) is internationally recognised as a gross violation of human rights, a form of violence against women and girls, and a manifestation of gender inequality.

 With only seven years left to eradicate this widespread and harmful practice affecting millions of women and girls globally by 2030, the time to take stock and accelerate action is now.